wu-jingtao/EventSpace.js/README.en.md

 [中文](README.md)

-Because `flux, redux, baobab` are not satisfied, so I wrote this framework.
+Because of ` flux, redux, baobab ` are not satisfied with, so I write this framework.

 This is a data layer framework, works like jQuery custom events.
 One side to obtain data by registering a receiver ( `receive` method)
 The other side send data to a corresponding receiver by `send` methods.